risor-io/risor/README.md

 - Growing standard library which generally wraps the Go stdlib
 - Includes higher level libraries that are beyond the Go stdlib
 - Currently libraries include: `json`, `math`, `rand`, `strings`, `time`, `uuid`, `strconv`, `sql`
-- Control which libraries are available during execution
-- Built-in types include: `set`, `hash`, `array`, `regexp`, and more
+- Built-in types include: `set`, `hash`, `list`, `result`, and more
 - Functions are values; closures are supported
-- Evaluation is cancellable using Go contexts
+- Cancel evaluation using Go contexts
 - Library may be imported using the `import` keyword
 - Easy HTTP requests via the `fetch` built-in function
 - Pipe expressions to create processing chains
 - Error handling inspired by Rust, using a Result type
+- String templates similar to Python's f-strings

 ## Making Tamarin Scripts Executable